Mathz78/GoogleDriveAPIConnection/README.md

 To create a Project, Credentials and a OAuth Consent Screen you need to go to <a href="https://console.cloud.google.com/home/">Google Console</a>.

-For further information to can read the official documentation <a href="https://developers.google.com/workspace/guides/create-project">Click here.</a>
+For further information you can read the official documentation <a href="https://developers.google.com/workspace/guides/create-project">Click here.</a>

 # Installation